malmostad/wag-v4/pages/grids.md

 # {{ page.title }}

-Global assets v4 is tailored for web applications with a responsive user interface, i.e. RWD applications.
-To use global assets v4, your application should fall into one of three categories:
+Global Assets v4 is tailored for web applications with a responsive user interface, i.e. RWD applications.
+To use Global Assets v4, your application should fall into one of three categories:

 1. It is already responsive
 2. It is about to be developed with a responsive user interface